History of Thornton Heath: 20th century

 Thornton Heath High Street became a focus.
-A list in 1930 showed a wide assortment of shops and businesses including: pawnbroker, jeweller, ironmonger, shoe shop, several butchers, bakeries, saddlers, a coal delivery yard, draper, dressmaker, greengrocer, oilman, milliner, garage, chemist, printers, pianos, watchmaker, florist, hairdresser, cleaners and dyers, grocer, fishmongers, fruiterers, electrical engineer, newsagent, garage, wine and spirit merchants,corn merchant, book makers, house furnishers, outfitter, builder, carpet shop, tobacconist,draper,hosiery shop, toy shop, newsagent, china and glass shop, and a shop selling sewing machines.
+A list in 1930 showed a wide assortment of shops and businesses including: pawnbroker, jeweller, ironmonger, shoe shop, several butchers, bakeries, saddlers, a coal delivery yard, draper, dressmaker, greengrocer, oilman, milliner, garage, chemist, printers, pianos, watchmaker, florist, hairdresser, cleaners and dyers, grocer, fishmongers, fruiterers, electrical engineer, newsagent, garage, wine and spirit merchants, corn merchant, book makers, house furnishers, outfitter, builder, carpet shop, tobacconist, draper, hosiery shop, toy shop, newsagent, china and glass shop, and a shop selling sewing machines.

 There was also a Palais de Dance (previously a cinema), dining rooms, Post Office, doctor's surgery, swimming baths, auctioneers, Croydon Polytechnic, Croydon Social Services, the Registrar for North Croydon and The Salvation Army barracks.
 Another cinema was built after that date.

 There were market stalls in the corner of the roads leading off the High Street.

 World War 2, Thornton Heath had a lot of bomb damage.
-It was not a prime target, but as it is close to Central London and Croydon Airport.
+Although it was not a prime target, it is close to Central London and Croydon Airport, at that time known as RAF Croydon.
 Particular damage was caused by flying bombs between June and September 1944.
 Many fell in a belt across London.
 Croydon had the most hits in Britain.
 And Thornton Heath, Shirley and Norbury had more hits than any other part of Croydon.
 There were about a dozen rockets that landed in Thornton Heath.
 They included hits in: Brigstock Road, Grange Road, and Thornton Heath Recreation Ground.
 During the 80 days of attacks on Croydon: 1,032 houses were destroyed, there were 215 deaths and 1,966 people were injured.
 From the autumn of 1940-January 1944, over 5000 people were killed or injured in Croydon.

 Postwar.
 New buildings replaced bomb damaged ones.
 For example, Trumble Gardens in Brigstock Road is on the site of houses that had been bombed, and a block of flats in Quadrant Road is where there had been a boys school.

 People from South Asian, and then Afro-Caribbean countries arrived in Thornton Heath.
 An Asian person was elected as a councillor in 1971.